Faith29-Mot/Datascience/README.md

 4. Stress indicators calculated using established agricultural metrics
 5. Quality control performed to validate ranges and identify outliers

+## Data QC -Additional

+Data Quality Control (THA2) This section details the quality control (QC) process applied to the primary dataset (all_data.csv) as part of THA2, "Making data usable."
+The goal of these steps was to clean, standardize, and prepare the data for subsequent exploratory analysis.

+### Summary of QC Steps:

+Import and Inspection: The raw data was imported and inspected.
+The dataset was confirmed to be in a structured tabular format with 12376 records and 25 columns, containing relevant variables for the research question (yield, soil properties, climate).
+Data types and initial categorical values appeared appropriate.

+Parsing and Conversion: As the data was already in a standard CSV format and contained within a single file, no complex parsing or merging was required.
+The 'year' column was converted from an integer to a datetime object to facilitate time-series analysis.

+Wrangling:

+Leading and trailing whitespace was removed from all string columns to ensure data consistency.
+A check for duplicate records was performed, and no duplicates were found.
+Categorical data consistency was verified by examining unique values in key categorical columns.
+Missing Values: A comprehensive check for missing values was conducted across all columns.
+Fortunately, no missing values were detected in the dataset.

+Outlier Handling: Outliers in numerical columns were identified using the Interquartile Range (IQR) method.
+To mitigate their influence without removing data, values were capped at the 5th and 95th percentiles.
+This approach helps to preserve the dataset's size and general distribution while reducing the impact of extreme values.

+Cleaned Data:

+The result of these QC steps is a cleaned dataset saved as yield_drought_data_cleaned.csv.

+Limitations and Future Notes:

+While capping outliers is effective for reducing the impact of extreme values, it does involve altering the original data points.
+For analyses highly sensitive to true extreme values, this alteration might be considered a limitation.
+If future analysis requires examining the characteristics of the original extreme values, it would be necessary to refer back to the uncapped dataset from an earlier stage.
+There is no separate list of flagged outliers as they were handled by capping

+## EDA Notes

+The exploratory data analysis revealed several key patterns and relationships.
+A strong negative relationship was identified between drought severity (spei.cat) and corn yield (Yield_Mg_ha), where yields consistently decrease as drought conditions worsen.
+Conversely, a positive correlation was identified between soil health score (Score_Mean) and corn yield, suggesting that higher soil health is associated with higher yields.

+A crucial discovery was that the distributions of both Yield_Mg_ha and Score_Mean are not normal.
+This was confirmed by statistical tests, which means that standard parametric tests (like t-tests or Pearson correlation) cannot be used for future modeling.
+Additionally, some categorical variables have an unbalanced distribution, with certain categories having far fewer data points than others.

+### Limitations and Future Notes

+Non-Normal Distributions: The non-normal distribution of Yield_Mg_ha and Score_Mean means that non-parametric statistical tests (e.g., Spearman's correlation, Kruskal-Wallis test) should be used instead of their parametric counterparts.

+Outliers: The presence of outliers was confirmed by box plots.
+While the README notes that these were handled by capping, their potential influence on the results should still be monitored.
+Future analysis might consider a separate investigation of these extreme values.

+Categorical Imbalance: The unequal number of data points across different categories could potentially bias models.
+It may be necessary to either oversample the minority classes or use a modeling approach that is robust to imbalanced data.

+Data Capping: The README file notes that outlier values were capped.
+This means the original extreme values are not present in the current dataset.
+For any analysis that requires the full, unaltered range of data, a reference to the original, uncapped dataset would be necessary.

 ## Usage Rights and Attribution

 ### License Terms